 We are committed as a Club to creating and maintaining a safe and positive environment for all people involved in hockey with the Club.
 You can read our commitment to safeguarding here.

-We believe that all young people have the right to be safe and enjoy their involvement in hockey.
+We believe that all young people have the right to be safe and enjoy their hockey.
 We accept a responsibility to promote the welfare of young people and to protect them from harm, in partnership with The Hockey Family*.

 We were awarded England Hockey’s Clubmark accreditation in Jan 2017.
 This demonstrates that we are a well organised Club that provides the right environment for all members to train and enjoy playing our sport.
+We are actively working to renew our accreditation for Jan 2020.

 To support our commitment we have gathered together three important sources of safeguarding information from England Hockey: